taoyang1/CarND_Term1_P1/P1_writeup_Tao.md

 #### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to in the draw line function, instead of simplying using the sign of m (slope) to determine weather it's left line or right line, use kNN to detect two groups of slopes.
+A possible improvement would be to in the draw line function, instead of simplying using the sign of m (slope) to determine weather it's left line or right line, use kmeans to detect two groups of slopes.
 This will automatically discard those horizontal lines and avoid the manual process.